johnjohn2410/UTRGV-CS-CONFIDENCE/README.md

-UTRGV Computer Science Confidence-Building Website This project is a website designed to help UTRGV Computer Science students build confidence in their programming skills and overcome imposter syndrome.
-It includes resources, student stories, FAQs, and contact information for support services.
+🌟 UTRGV Computer Science Confidence-Building Website 🌟 Welcome to the UTRGV Computer Science Confidence-Building Website!
+This project is dedicated to helping students overcome imposter syndrome, build confidence in their programming skills, and connect with valuable resources.
+Let’s inspire each other and grow together! 💪👩‍💻👨‍💻

-Table of Contents
+📜 Table of Contents
-Overview
+✨ Project Overview
-Features
+🚀 Features
-Tech Stack
+🛠️ Tech Stack
-Getting Started
+📖 Getting Started
-Usage
+🔍 Usage
-Deployment
+🌐 Deployment
-Learn More
+📚 Learn More
-License
+📄 License

-Overview
+✨ Project Overview
-The UTRGV Computer Science Confidence-Building Website aims to support students by providing resources to build confidence, sharing motivational student stories, and offering access to support services.
+The UTRGV Computer Science Confidence-Building Website is created with the aim of empowering UTRGV Computer Science students.
+Here, you’ll find motivational resources, success stories, and tips designed to combat imposter syndrome and nurture a growth mindset.
+Let’s turn self-doubt into self-confidence! 🎉

-Features
+🚀 Features
-Homepage: Introduction to the purpose of the website.
+🏠 Homepage: Introduction and a warm welcome to set the stage.
-Resources: Organized resources for confidence-building, with sections like "Overcoming Imposter Syndrome" and "Growth Mindset."
+📚 Resources: Categorized resources covering topics like "Overcoming Imposter Syndrome," "Growth Mindset," and practical "Programming Tips."
-Student Stories: Testimonials from UTRGV students about overcoming challenges.
+💬 Student Stories: Inspiring testimonials from students who’ve overcome challenges.
-FAQ: Answers to common questions related to confidence-building.
+❓ FAQ: Common questions and expert tips for building confidence.
-Contact Us: Form for reaching out to university support services.
+📧 Contact Us: Reach out to university support services easily.
-Tech Stack
+🛠️ Tech Stack
-Frontend: Next.js, React
+Technology	Description
+Next.js	React framework for fast pages
-Styling: Tailwind CSS
+Tailwind CSS	Utility-first CSS styling
-Deployment: Vercel
+Vercel	Easy deployment and hosting
+Why Next.js?
+It’s powerful and perfect for creating fast, scalable applications with built-in features like routing and image optimization.
+Paired with Vercel, it’s a seamless choice for deployment! 🌍

-Getting Started
+📖 Getting Started
-To get started with the project locally, follow these steps:
+Follow these steps to get the project running locally! 🏃‍♂️💨

+Prerequisites
+Node.js (v14+ recommended)
+npm (or yarn if you prefer)
+Installation
 Clone the repository:

 bash